DeboraMdaGama/move.it-nlw04/README.md

 <h2 id="objective" > Objective </h2>

-Control your time with efficiency and You'll be more productive and health.
+Control your time with efficiency and You'll be more productive and healthier.
 The application helps You organize your rotine and creates some exercises for you take care of your health.

 <h2 id="technologies"> Technologies </h2>